Drug Enforcement Administration, Department of Justice.

 Administrative Procedure Act

-This final rule, without change, affirms the amendment made by the interim final rule that is already in effect.
-Section 553 of the Administrative Procedure Act (APA) (5 U.S.C.
-553) generally requires notice and comment for rulemakings.
-However, Public Law 114-89 was signed into law, amending 21 U.S.C.
+Public Law 114-89 was signed into law, amending 21 U.S.C.
 811. This amendment provides that in cases where a new drug is (1) approved by the Department of Health and Human Services (HHS) and (2) HHS recommends control in CSA schedule II-V, the DEA shall issue an interim final rule scheduling the drug within 90 days.
-This action was taken May 12, 2016.
 Additionally, the law specifies that the rulemaking shall become immediately effective as an interim final rule without requiring the DEA to demonstrate good cause.
+Therefore, the DEA has determined that the notice and comment requirements of section 553 of the APA, 5 U.S.C.
+553, do not apply to this scheduling action.

 Executive Orders 12866, Regulatory Planning and Review, and 13563, Improving Regulation and Regulatory Review